How to Negotiate Salary With Zero Experience (2026)

 Research market rates thoroughly using multiple sources and geographic adjustments.
 Knowledge is your most powerful negotiation tool.

 Document your transferable skills and achievements using the PREP method.
-Transform academic and project experience into compelling professional qualifications.
+Transform academic and project experience into strong professional qualifications.

 Wait for the job offer before negotiating and approach discussions as collaborative problem-solving focused on mutual benefit.